Want to hear something shocking?

 Key Takeaway: Use Voice of Customer to answer the sales questions above, and in at least 50% of your copy.

 When you have their words it helps make writing easier, and will connect with your clients on a personal level.

 SUMMING IT UP

 Voice of Customer is everywhere if you pay attention to it.
-Once you get in the hang of noticing when a comment stands out to you, take a screenshot and make a note of it in a document.
-If you host an annual event or launch a course a couple of times a year, make sure to solicit feedback from the attendees and use that in your copy for the next time around.
+Once you get in the hang of noticing it, be sure to take a screenshot and make a note of it in a document.

 Take note of the metrics and compare them to the next launch.
 You’ll be pleasantly surprised at what you see.